harikapeddi/Charity_Funding-Deep_Learning/Report.md

       * designed a kerastuner model with different parameters to loop through for the activation, layers and neurons to check if the accuracy changes.

 3. **Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.
+   1. The model did not improve its accuracy even after accounting for different activation types, number of neurons and layers.
+Adding more datapoints in the future could improve the accuracy.